Duffield Hall

-Duffield Hall is a 17th-century country house situated in the Amber Valley, Derbyshire and the former headquarters of the Derbyshire Building Society.
+Duffield Hall is a 17th-century country house in the Amber Valley, Derbyshire, and the former headquarters of the Derbyshire Building Society.
 It is a Grade II* listed building.

 The manor of Duffield was granted by King Charles I to the Newton family who built a new mansion house there in the 1620s.
 The Newtons sold the house to Henry Coape, High Sheriff of Derbyshire in 1703.
 His granddaughter and heiress brought the estate to her husband Henry Porter.

 In the early 19th century he left the property to his kinsman Thomas Porter Bonell whose daughter married Sir Charles H Colville.
 After Colville's death, the house was sold to John Bell Crompton of Milford (High Sheriff in 1847) a Banker of Irongate, Derby.
 He died in 1860 and the estate was acquired by Rowland Smith.
 Member of Parliament for South Derbyshire 1868-74 and High Sheriff 1877.